drBenway/pixi-vn-wiki/start/labels-flow.md

 narration.closeAllLabels()
 ```

-## How to create the Go Back and Go Next buttons
+## How to create the go back and go next buttons

 For example: